Stewori/pytypes/README.rst

 The pytypes decorators ``@typechecked``, ``@auto_override``, ``@annotations`` and ``@typelogged`` can be applied module wide by explicitly calling them on a module object or a module name contained in ``sys.modules``.
 In such a case, the decorator is applied to all functions and classes in that module and recursively to all methods, properties and inner classes too.

+Warning: If A decorator is applied to a partly imported module, only functions and classes that were already defined are affected.
+After the module imported completely, the decorator is applied to the remaining functions and classes.
+In the meantime, internal code of that module can circumvent the decorator, e.g. can make module-internal calls that are not typechecked.

 Global mode via profilers
 ~~~~~~~~~~~~~~~~~~~~~~~~~